-Abstract We describe the structure and optimization of the Open Force Field 1.0.0 small molecule force 20 field, code-named Parsley.
-Parsley uses the SMIRKS-native Open Force Field (SMIRNOFF) parameter as-21 signment formalism in which parameter types are assigned directly by chemical perception, in contrast to 22 traditional atom type-based approaches.
-This method provides a natural means to incorporate increasingly 23 diverse chemistry without needlessly increasing force field complexity.
-In this work, we present essentially 24 a full optimization of the valence parameters in the force field.
-The optimization was carried out with the 25 ForceBalance tool and was informed by reference quantum chemical data that include torsion potential en-26 ergy profiles, optimized gas-phase structures, and vibrational frequencies.
-These data were computed and 27 are maintained with OCArchive, an open-source and freely available distributed computing and database 28 software ecosystem.
-Tests of the resulting force field against compounds and data types outside the train-29 ing set show improvements in optimized geometries and conformational energetics and demonstrate that 30 Parsley's accuracy for liquid properties is similar to that of other general force fields.
-31
+Abstract We describe the structure and optimization of the Open Force Field 1.0.0 small molecule force 21 field, code-named Parsley.
+Parsley uses the SMIRKS-native Open Force Field (SMIRNOFF) parameter as-22 signment formalism in which parameter types are assigned directly by chemical perception, in contrast to 23 traditional atom type-based approaches.
+This method provides a natural means to incorporate increasingly 24 diverse chemistry without needlessly increasing force field complexity.
+In this work, we present essentially 25 a full optimization of the valence parameters in the force field.
+The optimization was carried out with the 26 ForceBalance tool and was informed by reference quantum chemical data that include torsion potential en-27 ergy profiles, optimized gas-phase structures, and vibrational frequencies.
+These data were computed and 28 are maintained with OCArchive, an open-source and freely available distributed computing and database 29 software ecosystem.
+Tests of the resulting force field against compounds and data types outside the train-30 ing set show improvements in optimized geometries and conformational energetics and demonstrate that 31 Parsley's accuracy for liquid properties is similar to that of other general force fields.
+32

-33 1 Introduction
+1 Introduction

-Molecular mechanics (MM) force fields are empirical models of molecular potential energy surfaces, which 34 vield the potential energy and atomic forces as a function of the atomic positions.
-Force fields are a crucial 35 component of molecular simulations in many domains of chemistry and biophysics.
-They are widely used 36 to analyze biomolecular systems that may include biopolymers, aqueous solvent, and small molecules such 37 as metabolites and therapeutics.
-They are also fundamental to technologies used in computer-aided drug 38 design, such as molecular docking[1-7] and simulation-based calculations of protein-ligand binding free 39 energies[8-15].
-40 Decades of work have led to relatively refined force fields for proteins made up of the 20 common amino 41 acids[16-24].
-However, it is more difficult to develop a high quality general force field, i.e., one that applies 42 to the wide range of small, organic molecules of interest in biology and drug discovery, due to the high 43 diversity of the chemical space that must be considered.
-For example, the nearly 100 million compounds in 44 the PubChem database[25] embody many different combinations of varied functional groups and hetero-45 cycles.
+Molecular mechanics (MM) force fields are empirical models of molecular potential energy surfaces, which 35 vield the potential energy and atomic forces as a function of the atomic positions.
+Force fields are a crucial 36 component of molecular simulations in many domains of chemistry and biophysics.
+They are widely used 37 to analyze biomolecular systems that may include biopolymers, aqueous solvent, and small molecules such 38 as metabolites and therapeutics.
+They are also fundamental to technologies used in computer-aided drug 39 design, such as molecular docking[1-7] and simulation-based calculations of protein-ligand binding free 40 energies[8-15].
+41 Decades of work have led to relatively refined force fields for proteins made up of the 20 common amino 42 acids[16-24].
+However, it is more difficult to develop a high quality general force field, i.e., one that applies 43 to the wide range of small, organic molecules of interest in biology and drug discovery, due to the high 44 diversity of the chemical space that must be considered.
+For example, the nearly 100 million compounds in the PubChem database[25] embody many different combinations of varied functional groups and heterocycles.
 Moreover, some of the most important applications of force fields involve the simulation of as-yet undiscovered compounds, such as those under investigation for small molecule drug development, which may lie in new regions of chemical space.
 Small molecule force fields in wide use today include the general

-49 AMBER force field (GAFF),[26] the CHARMM general force field (CGenFF),[27] and the optimized potentials 50 for liquid simulations force field (OPLS),[28] These important tools have undergone continuous developerrors for specific functional groups in current general force fields [29-32].
+AMBER force field (GAFF),[26] the CHARMM general force field (CGenFF),[27] and the optimized potentials for liquid simulations force field (OPLS).[28]
+These important tools have undergone continuous develop- ment, and current generations are applicable to a wide range of small molecules.
+Nonetheless, recent calculations of hydration free energies, partition coefficients, and other properties show clear systematic errors for specific functional groups in current general force fields [29-32].
 Therefore, there is a need to improve small molecule force fields.
-At the same time, our ability to advance force field accuracy continues to increase, as more data become available from experiments and high-level theoretical calculations, and to increase, as more data become available from experiments and high-level theoretical calculation greater computer power enables systematic and comprehensive approaches to parameterization.
+At the same time, our ability to advance force field accuracy continues to increase, as more data become available from experiments and high-level theoretical calculations, and greater computer power enables systematic and comprehensive approaches to parameterization.